Herrenknecht: History

-Martin Herrenknecht established the Martin Herrenknecht engineering company in 1975.
-Two years later, it became Herrenknecht GmbH with capital of 20 million euros.
+Martin Herrenknecht established the Martin Herrenknecht engineering company in 1975; it initially had six employees.
+Two years later, it became Herrenknecht GmbH, at which point it had a capital of 20 million euros.
 By 1984, Herrenknecht had opened Herrenknecht International Ltd. in Sunderland, England, its first foreign subsidiary.

-The company later acquired shares in Maschinen und Stahlbau GmbH of Dresden in 1991.
-Following the merger of the two companies in 1988, Herrenknecht became a joint-stock company (AG), expanded worldwide, and adopted its current name.
+During the late 1980s, the company became involved with Maschinen und Stahlbau GmbH of Dresden.
+Following the merger of the two companies in 1988, Herrenknecht became a joint-stock company (AG).
+Throughout the 1990s and 2000s, the company pursued an expansion strategy to achieve worldwide operations.